 Along with this humble and teachable outlook must be a willingness to actually obey God.
-"A good understanding have all those who do His commandments," the psalmist declares (Psalm 111:10).
+The psalmist declares that "a good understanding have all those who do His commandments" (Psalm 111:10).
 The natural or carnal mind is "enmity against God" (Romans 8:7).
 It is rebellious against God's law and wants its own way.
-Many religious people talk about "knowing the Lord" but, as Paul told Timothy, have a mere form of religion, while denying the Bible's authority to rule and regulate their lives (2 Timothy 3:5).
+Many religious people talk about "knowing the Lord" but, as Paul told Timothy, have a mere form of religion while denying the Bible's authority to rule and regulate their lives (2 Timothy 3:5).